 Who are we?

-The NIHR Policy Research Unit in the Economics of Health Systems and Interface with Social Care (ESHCRU II) is part of the NIHR and hosted by the Centre for Health Economics (CHE) at the University of York and the Care Policy and Evaluation Centre (CPEC) at the London School of Economics and Political Science.
+The National Institute for Health and Care Research (NIHR) Policy Research Unit in the Economics of Health Systems and Interface with Social Care (ESHCRU II) is part of the NIHR.
+It is hosted by the Centre for Health Economics (CHE) at the University of York and the Care Policy and Evaluation Centre (CPEC) at the London School of Economics and Political Science.
 ESHCRU II builds on the research and expertise of ESHCRU which ran from 2010 to 2018.

 NIHR PRUs are composed of experts and researchers who undertake health and social care policy research to inform policy decision makers.
 The NIHR has awarded £75 million over five years to 15 PRUs across England that provide evidence to respond to new and emerging policy needs.
 The PRUs are complemented by the NIHR Reviews Facility and the Call-off Analytical Facility (PREPARE).